Ricky Shayne

-Ricky Shayne (born 4 June 1944) is a pop singer and an actor of French and Lebanese descent who was popular in Europe in the 1960s, especially in Germanophone countries.
+Ricky Shayne (4 June 1944 – 8 November 2024) was an Egyptian-born pop singer and actor of French and Lebanese descent who was popular in Europe in the 1960s, especially in Germanophone countries.

-Biography
+Life and career

 Shayne was born George Albert Tabett on 4 June 1944 in Cairo, Egypt, to a Lebanese father and a French mother.
 Young Tabett moved to Paris when he was 15 years old, with his mother, and took music lessons for two years.